raditpan/prodConfigChecker/README.md

 prodConfigChecker run <app_name> --config custom-config.yaml
 ```

+Check the diff output in terminal console.
+HTML output file is also generated in your current directory, in case you want to share the result with others.

 ## Build/run from source

 Go to the directory you clone the project to.
 You can run the app with these commands: